marcinc81/and-loader/README.md

 This is a simple and powerful data loader wich helps you to track and keep right order of loaded resources on your website.
 Please imagine, you have to load 4 resources from 4 different URLs, when the last one must be loaded as last - and always last.
 Instead to write some complex logic or nesting requests in response handlers, you can just use andLoader.
 Check out how to use it, it's pretty simple!

 ## Installation
-The simples way: `npm i and-loader --save`.
+The simplest way: `npm i and-loader --save`.
 More complex way: just download it and include to your website.

 ## Usage